Interested?

 Each MSTC major will choose a research/technology track after their first year and be mentored by a specific faculty member toward research and internships as an undergraduate.
-After taking common core curriculum along either a Chemistry of Materials or Physics of Materials emphasis, each MSTC student will take technology-sector-specific coursework in their fourth year.
+After completing a common core curriculum, each MSTC student will take technology-sector-specific coursework in their fourth year.

 Foundation Courses (38-41 credits)